-I soon learned that the pay was way below minimum wage.
+I soon learned that the pay was way below the minimum wage.
 I had no complaints because without ‘papers’ any income was good.
-After the first week on the job it was clear that I was given the nastiest tasks by Pedro.
+After the first week on the job, it was clear that I was given the nastiest tasks by Pedro.
 I was always assigned the bathrooms or anything that required massive cleaning.
 I thought maybe I had to work my way up to the vacuuming like some of the others.
 The one good thing about the job was that Juan, one of the other workers was teaching me a little Spanish.
 In between cleaning the bathroom, taking out the garbage and moving between floors, l would bump into him vacuuming and he would say something in Spanish.
 He sometimes spoke in broken English mixed with Spanish, which was mainly how I learned a few Spanish words.
 We were careful not to let the boss man see us chatting.
 I had taken Spanish up to 3rd form but I had not paid too much attention to the class.
 In fact, I hated the class.
 Now I regret not paying attention.

 Juan was from Panama and left his family of six in the countryside.
 He had crossed the Mexican border and found his way to Florida.
 He was living near downtown Miami in a cramped 2-bedroom apartment with 8 others and was working another job cutting lawns in the day.
 Most of his money was sent home and he did not know when he would see his family again.
 He once showed me a picture of his wife and kids.
-Even though I did not understand Spanish as he described the picture I knew what “mi amor” meant and the look in his face clearly described the anguish and pain he was going through missing his family.
+Even though I did not understand Spanish as he described the picture I knew what “mi amor” meant and the look on his face clearly described the anguish and pain he was going through missing his family.
 I also missed my family very much but after hearing his story, I realized that my situation was not as bad.
 I had a little hope of seeing my family again when they came to visit.
 Juan and I became good friends as I could silently relate to him.
-I did not tell him too much about my particular situation as my parents warned me say nothing about my status or I could be deported.
+I did not tell him too much about my particular situation as my parents warned me to say nothing about my status or I could be deported.

 Aunty would drop me off at 6:30 pm and would pick me up at 12:00 mid-night every day.
 She would greet me with a great big smile and we would chit chat.
 She would talk about the kids and how work went that day for her.
 She really made me feel quite at home.
 Once I caught myself dozing off to sleep while she was talking and I really felt bad.
 It was not that she was boring me but I was just tired.

 The schedule was taking a toll on everyone, especially her.
 I could see the toll it was taking on Aunty after a long day at her job.
 She did not show any negativity in her demeanor even though I know it had to be stressful.
-Imaging leaving your home late at night to come pick me up.
-During the first month on the job she had assisted me in every way possible.
+Imagine leaving your home late at night to come to pick me up.
+During the first month on the job, she had assisted me in every way possible.
 In Jamaica, I would be in bed by, the latest, 10:30 pm and I know most Jamaicans do the same.
 When we arrived at the house my normal routine was to eat and take a shower.
 I would try my best to not wake everyone with my routine but I know they must hear me.
-I did everything to be sure my routine would be quiet, including stashing some night clothes in the bathroom so I would not need to go into the room to open my suitcase.
+I did everything to be sure my routine would be quiet, including stashing some nightclothes in the bathroom so I would not need to go into the room to open my suitcase.

 I was sharing a room so it was difficult because I had to fumble to get into the bed every night.
 I also could not call my parents as often during the week.
 I mainly called on the weekend.